pokeclicker/pokeclicker-wiki/data/Berries/Yache.md

 ## Mutation Strategy

 Yache can be mutated by surrounding a Passho berry with empty plots.
+You can fill your farm in the following way to obtain Yache Berries.
+Purple squares indicate where mutations can occur.

 ::: table-mutations
 | :----: | :----: | :----: | :----: | :----: |